The Office of Economic Empowerment is hosting a yearlong virtual webinar series this year called the 2021 EqualPayMA Roundtable Series.

-MyFinancialLifeMA.org is a digital learning experience that provides money management strategies and tools that can help guide you through each stage of life.
+Digital learning experiences can provide money management strategies and tools to help guide you through each stage of life.

 The Office of Economic Empowerment’s interns are tasked with supporting OEE staff with the department’s overall mission, communications, and administrative needs.